agwells/AaPodPlayer/README.md

 Now I have an Android phone, so I probably won't be revisiting this project.
 But in case anyone might find it useful, here it is, licensed under the GPL3.

+You'll probably need the Nokia Series 40 SDK to be able to download this, which you should be able to get from somewhere under developers.nokia.com.
+Currently I see it at this URL: http://developer.nokia.com/downloads/P20

+I've also included a compiled version of the application in the [dist director](https://github.com/agwells/aaplayer/tree/master/dist) of this git repo, so if you don't want to build it yourself you can try installing that.